SuperNEMO-DBD/Falaise/CONTRIBUTING.md

 The stages of review and testing are listed below:

-1. Automatic Travis-CI Build and Test against latest `develop`
+1. Automatic Build and Test against latest `develop`
 2. Code Fixes and Review
 3. Acceptance and merge to `develop`